kimtth/awesome-azure-openai-llm/README.md

 ### **Large Language Model Is: Abilities**

 - [Emergent Abilities of Large Language Models](https://arxiv.org/abs/2206.07682): Large language models can develop emergent abilities, which are not explicitly trained but appear at scale and are not present in smaller models. .
 These abilities can be enhanced using few-shot and augmented prompting techniques. [ref](https://www.jasonwei.net/blog/emergence)
-- [Multitask Prompted Training Enables Zero-Shot Task Generalization](https://arxiv.org/pdf/2110.08207): A language model trained on various tasks using prompts can learn and generalize to new tasks in a zero-shot manner.
+- [Multitask Prompted Training Enables Zero-Shot Task Generalization](https://arxiv.org/abs/2110.08207): A language model trained on various tasks using prompts can learn and generalize to new tasks in a zero-shot manner.
 - [Language Modeling Is Compression](https://arxiv.org/abs/2309.10668): Lossless data compression, while trained primarily on text, compresses ImageNet patches to 43.4% and LibriSpeech samples to 16.4% of their raw size, beating domain-specific compressors like PNG (58.5%) or FLAC (30.3%).
 - [LLMs Represent Space and Time](https://arxiv.org/abs/2310.02207): Large language models learn world models of space and time from text-only training.
 - [Improving mathematical reasoning with process supervision](https://openai.com/research/improving-mathematical-reasoning-with-process-supervision)
-- Math soving optimized LLM [WizardMath](https://arxiv.org/pdf/2308.09583.pdf) :  Developed by adapting Evol-Instruct and Reinforcement Learning techniques, these models excel in math-related instructions like GSM8k and MATH. [git](https://github.com/nlpxucan/WizardLM) / Math solving Plugin: [Wolfram alpha](https://www.wolfram.com/wolfram-plugin-chatgpt/)
+- Math soving optimized LLM [WizardMath](https://arxiv.org/abs/2308.09583): Developed by adapting Evol-Instruct and Reinforcement Learning techniques, these models excel in math-related instructions like GSM8k and MATH. [git](https://github.com/nlpxucan/WizardLM) / Math solving Plugin: [Wolfram alpha](https://www.wolfram.com/wolfram-plugin-chatgpt/)
+- [Large Language Models for Software Engineering](https://arxiv.org/abs/2310.03533): Survey and Open Problems, Large Language Models (LLMs) for Software Engineering (SE) applications, such as code generation, testing, repair, and documentation.

 ## **Section 7** : Large Language Model: Landscape